gianvitodifilippo/DTasks/samples/DocumentProcessing/README.md

 2. The user selects the PDF document they want to process.
 3. The app sends a request to the server for a URL where the file can be uploaded.
 The server responds with a SAS URL and an ID that identifies the document.
 4. The app uses the provided URL to upload the document to blob storage.
-5. The app then requests the server to start the document processing by providing the previously returned document ID.
-The server verifies that the document was successfully uploaded and starts the processing in the background.
+5. The app then requests the Documents service to start the document processing by providing the previously returned document ID.
+The service verifies that the document was successfully uploaded and starts the processing in the background.
 6. Once processing is complete, the server notifies the client via *WebSockets*.

 ```mermaid